 Moisture-related problems in construction are common and lead to a wide range of consequences, from decreased drying times to cosmetic flaws to adverse health effects.
 For this reason, contractors must create and implement moisture management strategies that include the use of construction drying services if builders are not in an environment that’s conducive to drywall and painting applications.
 By being aware of the effects of moisture on drywall and paint, as well as the ideal conditions to maintain throughout the installation process, you’ll prevent unnecessary delays and expenses even when ambient conditions are not optimal.

 How Humidity Impacts Drywall and Paint

 If relative humidity levels are too high when installing drywall, the water in the compound will not evaporate fast enough.
 When the compound doesn’t dry adequately before the next application, the material may develop starved joints.
 As a result, the compound will shrink along the joint seams.
 Excess humidity during drywall installation may also lead to screw depressions if the adjacent paper swells and the core softens.
-Just as excess humidity has negative effects to drywall, so can conditions that are too dry or too warm.
-When drywall compound dries too quickly, cracks may form along the edge of the tape.
-Conversely, prolonged drying due to high relative humidity levels can result in a poor bond, cracking or localized delaminating.
-One of the greater threats of high relative humidity levels, inadequate temperatures and poor ventilation is the potential for mold, which poses a risk to the health of a building’s occupants.
+Just as excess humidity has negative effects on drywall, so can conditions that are too dry or too warm.
+When the drywall compound dries too quickly, cracks may form along the edge of the tape.
+Conversely, prolonged drying due to high relative humidity levels can result in a poor bond, cracking, or localized delaminating.
+One of the greater threats of high relative humidity levels, inadequate temperatures, and poor ventilation is the potential for mold, which poses a risk to the health of a building’s occupants.

 The Ideal Environmental Conditions for Drywall and Paint